needle-mirror/com.unity.sequences/Documentation~/sequences-window.md

 * The [Sequence Assembly window](sequence-assembly-window.md) displays the properties of the selected Sequence.
 This is where you can add Sequence Assets to the selected Sequence.

 * The [Timeline window](timeline-window.md) displays the tracks contained in the selected Sequence.
 This is where you can trim and reorder the clips within the selected Sequence.

+>**Note:** If you open a Sequence in Prefab Mode, you can only browse through the structure of this Sequence.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ### Setting up Scene activation in a Sequence